Front page

 b.
 We will work more boldly with universities, partners and other businesses to develop new products and services.

-8 steps for the country
+8 steps for the State

 The hallmark of an ambitious and innovative Estonian economy at the national level is a competitive business environment that fosters structural change towards value-added growth.